 What is MS?

-Canada has one of the highest rate of multiple sclerosis (MS) in the world, with an estimated 1 in 340 Canadians living with the disease.
+Canada has one of the highest rates of multiple sclerosis (MS) in the world, with an estimated 1 in every 340 Canadians living with the disease.
 While it is most often diagnosed in young adults aged 15 to 40, younger children and older adults are also diagnosed with the disease.